“It stinks in here!”

 This still photo from the German film “Das Boot” gives you an idea of how cramped was the interior of a U-boat.
 This particular shot is of the engine room with the two 12 cylinder MAN diesels usually found in German U-Boats of the era.
 “Das Boot” translates as “The Boat.”
 In German, “boot” is pronounced “boat.”

-Because they were unable to bathe, most U-Boat crewmen developed skin rashes, boils, and all other manner of skin diseases.
+Many U-Boat crewmen developed skin rashes, boils, and other types of skin diseases.
 The UBootwaffe had a special medical department which did nothing but study the skin diseases of Uboot crewmen.
 (Tuberculosis was also a major problem due to the constant damp.)

 Also contributing to skin diseases among the men was the sickening miasma of air inside the uboat which clung to their skin and often infected their lungs.
 When boats returned from patrol and the flotilla engineers went aboard to make an inspection, they usually vomited because of the horrible smell.